A brief introduction to matrix hydrodynamics: Conservation of enstrophy implies noise

-There could be situations where the noise induced by conservation of enstrophy is undesirable.
-For example, to compare the results of a structure preserving simulation with one where enstrophy dissipates.
-In such situations, one can introduce \emph{hyperviscosity} to the Euler--Zeitlin equations~\eqref{eq:euler-zeitlin}, namely
+There are situations where the noise induced by conservation of enstrophy is undesirable.
+For example, we might want to compare the outcome of a structure-preserving, noisy simulation with one where enstrophy dissipates.
+In such situations, one can introduce \emph{canonical dissipation}\footnote{This type of dissipation was introduced by Sadourny and Basdevant~\cite{SaBa1985} under the name ``anticipated vorticity method''.
+It later led to a general method for dissipating Casimirs called ``selective decay'' \cite{GaHo2013}, which also fits into the setting of metriplectic dissipation (cf.~\cite{BrKrMaMo2025_preprint}).
+However, both selective decay and metriplectic dissipation are general frameworks that rely on additional structure.
+In contrast, the special case \eqref{eq:canonical dissipation} considered here is defined solely from the Hamiltonian and the Poisson bracket, and therefore we call it ``canonical dissipation''.} to the Euler--Zeitlin equations~\eqref{eq:euler-zeitlin}, namely

-where $\nu \geq 0$ is the hyperviscosity parameter (usually small).
-The force is dissipative, similar to viscosity in the Navier--Stokes equations, except that it is non-linear and preserves the energy.
+where $\kappa \geq 0$ is the canonical dissipation parameter (usually small).
+The force is dissipative, and in this sense, similar to viscosity in the Navier--Stokes equations.
+Unlike viscosity, however, it is non linear and preserves the energy.